mono-cyte/Docs/汇编/intel官方文档/Volume 1-Basic Architecture 基本架构/Chapter 4 Data Types 数据类型/4.2-Numeric Data Types/Numeric Data Types.md

             </tr>
     </table>

-NOTES:
+> [!NOTE]
+>

-1. Integer bit is implied and not stored for half precision, single precision, and double precision formats.
+> 1. Integer bit is implied and not stored for half precision, single precision, and double precision formats.
-2. The fraction for SNaN encodings must be non-zero with the most-significant bit 0.
+> 2. The fraction for SNaN encodings must be non-zero with the most-significant bit 0.

 The exponent of each floating-point data type is encoded in biased format; see Section 4.8.2.2, “Biased Exponent.”
 The biasing constant is 15 for the half precision format, 127 for the single precision format, 1023 for the double precision format, and 16,383 for the double extended precision format.

 When storing floating-point values in memory, half precision values are stored in 2 consecutive bytes in memory; single precision values are stored in 4 consecutive bytes in memory; double precision values are stored in 8 consec-utive bytes; and double extended precision values are stored in 10 consecutive bytes.

 The single precision and double precision floating-point data types are operated on by x87 FPU, and Intel SSE/SSE2/SSE3/SSE4.1/AVX instructions.
 The double extended precision floating-point format is only operated on by the x87 FPU.
 See Section 11.6.8, “Compatibility of SIMD and x87 FPU Floating-Point Data Types,” for a discus-sion of the compatibility of single precision and double precision floating-point data types between the x87 FPU and Intel SSE/SSE2/SSE3 extensions.